Tepoztlan Mexico: The Ultimate Mexican Getaway in 2023

 The proximity of Tepoztlan to Mexico City (83 km away) traveling on the 95D highway makes the Magical Town of Morelos a frequent and preferred destination.

-Morelo’s capital, Cuernavaca, is located only 27 km away via Mexico 115D and other nearby cities are Toluca and Puebla, 134 km distance.
+Morelo’s capital, Cuernavaca, is only 27 km away via Mexico 115D and other nearby cities are Toluca and Puebla, 134 km.